Africa Anti Human Trafficking Conference 2026

 Abuja, Nigeria [in person]

-Contact Fr Mark Odion, link below, to register your interest to attend this Conference.
-In your mail please include the following information; Full Name, preferred contact details, country of origin, organisation, dietary requirements.
+Contact Fr Mark Odion to register your interest to attend this Conference.
+In your email please include the following information; Full name, preferred contact details, country of origin, organisation, dietary requirements.

 Email Fr Mark Odion

-Payment details and location information will be sent following successful application to attend.
+Payment details and location information will be sent if you are successful in application to attend.

 Theme